-Hello, guys, In today’s this article we will study Mitosis.
-Like – what is Mitosis, where does mitosis occur in the body?
+Hello, guys.
+In today’s article, we will study Mitosis.
+For example, what is Mitosis, and where does It occur in the body?
 We will know the answers to many such questions today, so let’s start.

 What is Mitosis?